 It also claims:

 Husbands and fathers become better, safer, more responsible and productive citizens, unrivaled by their peers in any other relational status.

 Or how about this theory? : Among bunches of males, the responsible ones could be more likely to find wives.
 If you then compare single men to married ones, the married ones will be more responsible.
 As for comparing divorced men to married ones, women could be divorcing because their guys are not the “better, safer, more responsible and productive citizens” that they wanted.
 Meanwhile, the “better, safer, more responsible and productive citizens” stay married.

 Is this perhaps a better suggestion?

 Even if women have the claimed effect, it seems to be wiser to encourage men towards agape, love-others-as-yourself love for women, and children, and other men.
-A love that do not see anyone as less than.
-A love that values all people as much as the self, that want to contribute to their well-being.
-That kind of love would not do it for only one man at a time after society already influenced him in savage directions, but would create a more civil society.
+A love that does not see anyone as less than.
+A love that values all people as much as the self, that wants to contribute to their well-being.
+That kind of love would not do it for only one man at a time after society already influenced him in savage directions but would create a more civil society.

 I think our problem is a society that encourages men to be violent, not that women should be whatever-definition-Glenn-T.-Stanton-has-for-feminine so they can motivate men out of being a malignant cancer.
 If appreciating a woman’s opinion is life-changing, let men and boys, single and married, respect women and their opinions in every sphere of society – including in politics, in church, in the home, at work, and in social settings.